Transferwise – review of the best service for sending money abroad safely and almost for free

 I work in Gibraltar but live in Spain because live there is cheaper.
 I receive my salary in pounds to my NatWest bank account in Gibraltar, but I need Euros for everyday expenses.
 To solve this problem I found the best currency exchange office in the town.
 Every month I went there with a wallet filled with cash to buy Euros.
 Then I brought Euros through the border and deposited to my Spanish bank account.
 That was time consuming, inconvenient and not really safe.

 Once I started using Transferwise I became a rare visitor of my favorite exchange office.
-I do everything through the Internet and get my salary delivered to my Spanish bank account in 1-2 days.
+I do everything through the Internet and get my salary delivered to my Spanish bank account normally same day.
 Moreover, because I send relatively big amounts of money I get even better deals than my favorite currency exchange office can offer!
 Later I decided to share my personal experience and created Transferwise review website.

 Most of my colleagues started doing the same and are very happy.
 Some of them are paying rent using Transferwise and find it very convenient.